romeerez/orchid-orm/docs/src/guide/migration-setup-and-overview.md

 - `basePath` is the dir name of the file you're calling `rakeDb` from
 - `migrationPath` is `src/db/migrations`
-- `recurrentPath` is `src/db/migrations/recurrent` (directory doesn't have to exist if don't need it)
+- `recurrentPath` is `src/db/migrations/recurrent` (directory doesn't have to exist if you don't need it)
 - `migrationsTable` is `schemaMigrations`
 - `snakeCase` is `false`, so camelCase is expected in both the app and the database
 - `import` will use a standard `import` function